Yashupadhyay603/drone_tech/README.md

 ------------------------------------------

 # Steps to install
--1-clone the repo /n
+-Clone the repo /n
--2-open the repo local folder and type "pip install -e."
+-Open the repo local folder and type "pip install -e."
--3-if numpy shows error then type "pip install numpy==1.19.0
+-If numpy shows error then type "pip install numpy==1.19.0